hibbitts-design/grav-skeleton-course-hub/pages/01.home/module-12/item.md

 header_image_alt_text: 'Multiple people at a table sketching on PostIt notes'
 ---

-Instructor design reviews in TASC 1 8003, no regular class.
+Instructor design reviews in TBD, no regular class.

 ===

-Instructor design reviews in TASC 1 8003, no regular class.
+Instructor design reviews in TBD, no regular class.